mispy-archive/twitter_ebooks/README.md

 ## New in 3.0

-- Bots now run in their own threads (no eventmachine), and startup is parallelized
+- Bots run in their own threads (no eventmachine), and startup is parallelized
+- Bots start with `ebooks start`, and no longer die on unhandled exceptions
+- `ebooks auth` command will create new access tokens, for running multiple bots
+- `ebooks console` starts a ruby interpreter with bots loaded (see Ebooks::Bot.all)
-- Replies are slightly rate-limited by default to prevent infinite bot convos
+- Replies are slightly rate-limited to prevent infinite bot convos
 - Non-participating users in a mention chain will be dropped after a few tweets

 ## Installation